mchmarny/dapr-demos/apim-gateway/README.md

 ### Dapr Components

 Dapr's modular design means that we can easily extend its functionality using [components](https://github.com/dapr/docs/tree/master/concepts#components).
-The specific implementation for these components which can be any number of the readily available Dapr building blocks is done in configuration which means that it's also easy to swap them at runtime without the need to modify your code.
+The specific implementation for these components which can be any number of the readily available Dapr building blocks is done in configuration.
+That means that it's also easy to swap or reconfigure them at runtime without the need to modify your code.

 ![](img/dapr-building-blocks.png)